dgamma3/ResourcesForCompetencies/Competencies/Architecture.md

 ## Level 1

 ### What it looks like
--Has awareness of architectural principles
+- Has awareness of architectural principles
--Has an understanding of group specific infrastructure architecture guidelines -Can read and understand an infrastructure design document
+- Has an understanding of group specific infrastructure architecture guidelines
+- Can read and understand an infrastructure design document

 ### Resources